-For adults, we currently have eight sizes and two different weights:
+For adults, we currently have wool duvets in eight sizes and two different weights:

 Where are your duvets made?

-What size of down should I choose to fit my bed?
+What size duvet should I choose to fit my bed?

 In addition to the size of the bed, there are two other factors to consider.
-First, the desired fallout on each side of the bed and secondly the size and the movements of the sleepers.
+First, how much of the duvet you want to fall out on each side of the bed and secondly how much you or you and your partner move around at night.

--two 160x210 cm duvets for a 120x190-200 cm double bed, if your partner pulls the duvet down on his side during the night and you want to have your own down,
+- two 160x210 cm duvets for a 120x190 cm or 120x200 cm double bed, if your partner pulls the duvet down on his side during the night and you want to have your own duvet